mpclarkson/hilenium-api-docs/README.md

 ## About Hilenium

-Hilenium is an online platform to help digital agencies, designers and in house marketers deliver exceptional projects and effective campaigns.
+Hilenium is an online platform to help digital agencies, designers and in house marketers deliver exceptional projects and campaigns.